dahernan/dahernan.github.com/content/post/2014-12-03-scrap-the-web-with-go.md

 }
 ```

-At the end It was a really fun, doing what it looks like a tedious job, to get a clean JSON document when there is not any API available to use.
+At the end It was a really fun, doing what it looks like a tedious job.
+And I get a clean JSON document when there is not any API available to use.